mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 working from their homes is not for everyone and some people need a clear separation between their work and private environments or want to be among others during the day.
-However, a remote working model does not necessarily require everyone to work alone.
+However, a remote working model does not necessarily require everyone to work alone or from their homes.
 Teams can still have an office but make that optional or people could work from coworking locations where they are surrounded by others although those people might not be their immediate teammates.
 After all, remote work is all about options, not about forcing a particular working environment on anyone.
 At simplabs, we give everyone the freedom to choose the work location that is best for them and the only things we ask for are to ensure a proper internet connection and for everyone to be in similar timezones – other companies with a less collaborative working style might not even require that and would sometimes allow people to work from anywhere on earth really.

 Besides everyone feeling comfortable about their individual work environments, it is also important to keep up a feeling of belonging together and, in fact, being part of one team although everyone is physically distributed.
-As everyone experienced firsthand throughout the pandemic, social interaction via video calls is not the same as direct, face-to-face interaction though.
+As everyone experienced firsthand throughout the pandemic, video calls are not the same as direct, face-to-face interaction though.
 In our experience, it is essential for everyone to meet each other in the same location at least twice per year.
 We organize company events where we all come together for a day or two and do something nice together.
 These events are not about work since all of that can be done remotely as well – we use them purely to enable direct social interaction and keep up our notion of belonging together.
 Other companies do similar things, sometimes flying in hundreds of people from all across the globe.
-While that imposes a substantial cost, that cost is paid back manifold through a boosted team spirit that makes people enjoy work more, relate to their teammates and their individual situations, and finally making collaboration smoother and more efficient.
+While that implies substantial cost, that cost is paid back manifold through a boosted team spirit that makes people enjoy work more, relate to their teammates and their individual situations, and finally making collaboration smoother and more efficient.

 ![Spending time together physically is extra important when everyone is distributed](/assets/images/posts/2020-10-30-the-guide-to-making-remote-work-work/oktoberfest.jpg#@1000-2000)